When you see informative charts and infographics, what is your first reaction? I wonder how you decide which chart type to use.

 Which Visualization? — A Quick Reference

-Another way to start with the type of the data: whether you have discrete categories, ordinal data, or continuous data.
+Another way to start with the type of data: do you have discrete categories, ordinal data, or continuous data?
 Though this method to choose a visualization appears to be a bit more complex, it is mostly due to the details.

 Ranking: Ordered Column, Ordered Bar, Ribbon, Decomposition Tree, Funnel